GitHubSecurityLab/codeql-zero-to-hero/3/4/instructions.md

-Run the query with `getAQlClass` predicate
+Run a query with `getAQlClass` predicate.

+See example in this folder.